yazz/VisualJS/README.md

 - Michael Klishin's Neocons for Neo4j access
 - Core.async for a client-side synchronous programming model
 - James Reeves's Compojure for server side access
-- Coils web apps are deployed using Java WAR files to Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Webspher
+- AppShare web apps are deployed using Java WAR files to Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Webspher